 1989 Marie Walsh Sharpe Art Foundation

-Artists often teach or work outside of the art world to support their work and to extend their function as artists in the community.
-In addition to my work as an artist, I am an experience designer focused on communication design and human-computer interaction.
+Artists often teach and work as designers to extend their function as artists in the community.
+In addition to my work as an artist, I design experiences for digital platforms and human-computer interaction.
+For over 20 years I've worked with some of the world's most recognized brands and organizations, including for great artists, performers, and theaters.

-The world of everyday business and commerce requires great designers that can elevate functional experiences, objects, services and transactions to become things that we welcome into our personal and public spaces.
+The world of everyday business and commerce requires imaginative designers that can elevate functional experiences, objects, services and transactions to become things that we welcome into our personal and public spaces.

 Design is a process of understanding, translation, decision making and execution.
 Business runs on simple logic with practical goals for success and measurable progress.
 Designing for business feels easy compared to the emotional and ambiguous issues of art and painting.
-Despite frequent news of big auction prices, the value of art is beyond commerce.
 The world of business benefits from strong relationships with creative people.
+I will continue to encourage artists to work with designers, architects, and entrepreneurs in order to create experiences that enhance our lives.

 Please see my experience design resume for more information.